phatware/WritePad-Handwriting-Recognition-Engine/README.md

 ### About

 This source code is distributed under the GPL v 3.0 license.
-In short, this means that ALL modifications and/or derivative works that use all or any portion of source code in the repository must be made public.

-If you would like to use this software for commercial purposes, you can purchase the commercial license from PhatWare Corp., which will supersede the GPL license.
-For detailed information about licensing, please contact **PhatWare Corp.** at developer@phatware.com

 Compiled libraries and sample code are not included with this project.
 If you are looking for WritePad Handwriting Recognition SDK binaries to integrate with your commercial or a freeware project or for sample code for various platforms, visit the WritePad SDK repository at https://github.com/phatware/WritePadSDK